Level up your aim with the worlds lightest gaming mouse

 High refresh rate gaming monitors are becoming more and more common.
 We think a 500 Hertz mouse is the equivalent to a 60 Hertz monitor: outdated.
 Thats why internally the M1K runs with 8,000 Hertz.
 When you are willing to overclock your Windows driver you can actually use the M1K with 8,000 Hertz in Windows.

 Using the M1K at 8,000 Hertz as opposed to 1,000 Hertz reduces input lag by 0.4375 milliseconds on average; compared to 500 Hertz mice, the M1K will be quicker by 0.9375 milliseconds on average.
-We worked hard to not only save every gram of weight on the M1K, but reduce every millisecond of latency as well.
+We worked hard to not only save every gram of weight on the M1K, but to reduce every millisecond of latency as well.

 Ultra flexible cable